-Musk, SEC settle legal fight over his tweets about Tesla
+Musk, SEC Settle Legal Fight Over His Tweets About Tesla

 This past weekend, Musk repeated his February claim, responding to another Twitter user’s post by tweeting "Tesla will make over 500k cars in next 12 months."

+Musk’s social-media troubles don’t end with the SEC.
+In a separate case, a federal judge in Los Angeles on Friday said Musk can’t escape a lawsuit by a British cave rescuer who took offense at being called a “pedo guy” after he ridiculed Musk’s mini-submarine.

-The case is United States Securities and Exchange Commission v.
+The case is U.S. Securities and Exchange Commission v.
 Musk, 18-cv-08865, U.S. District Court, Southern District of New York (Manhattan).

+(Adds details of separate suit over ‘pedo guy’ tweet in final paragraph.)

 To contact the editors responsible for this story: David Glovin at dglovin@bloomberg.net, Steve Stroth, Elizabeth Wollman